ryoppippi/talks/2024-11-23/slides.md

 [click] We need documentation.

-These features should be available for various languages like JS/TS, CSS, HTML, and others.
+These features should be available for various languages.

 [click] We need to manage lots of files.

-[click] We need to integrate with other CLI tools.
+[click] We need integration with other CLI tools.

 [click] We need to test our code.